- 1. Use Google Search

 Click on the PAGES tab.

-What this report is showing is your most popular pages on Google (in terms of Clicks) for the last 28 days.
+This report shows your most popular pages on Google (in terms of Clicks) for the last 28 days.

 Click on each of the pages one by one to narrow your results to the particular page.

 When viewing a single page, click on QUERIES.
-The report will not show you the particular search terms that the page is ranking on Google.
+The report will not show you the particular search terms the page ranks on Google.

 If not already activated, click the AVERAGE POSITION tab (that’s the Orange Tab) to show the average position in the report.

 Scroll down and spend some time analyzing the report.
-Use the navigation arrows to view more results and try to spot keywords that have some clicks but their average position is > 12 (in other words they mostly appear on the second page of Google).
+Use the navigation arrows to view more results and try to spot keywords that have some clicks but an average position of> 12 (in other words, they mostly appear on the second page of Google).

 - Check that you don’t already have content targeting those keywords